l-juno/learn-webdev/README.md

   - initially i set it up such that i could only filter one thing at a time.
 After coding this, i realized that this method is ineffective as some people would want to filter many things
   - therefore, i will change the code to show all things to filter

+### 22. Add pagination
+- if there is a lot of users displaying all of them in one screen would be difficult to navigate.
+Therefore, I want to display a certain number of users on one page at a time